4dcu-be/4dcu.be/_posts/2021/2021-07-04-Bayesian-sales-analysis.md

 [![Combination of two linear models (pre-covid and during covid) is a much better fit](/assets/posts/2021-07-04-Bayesian-sales-analysis/model_3.svg)](/assets/posts/2021-07-04-Bayesian-sales-analysis/model_3.json)

+A much better fit indeed, the bend in the graph caused by COVID-19 restrictions is clearly captured by the model.
+With this in place we can continue to add additional complexity.
+There are these notches in the graph that coincide with releasing new sets, those are the next to include!

 ## Adding the effect of new releases

 To prevent card games from going stale, new sets are released ever so often.
 For KeyForge the release cycle is six to eight months.
 Prior to releasing the new set the advertisement for the game goes up significantly.
 So upon the actual release there typically is a renewed interest in the game increasing sales.
-This explains the knicks in the curve, upon each new release there is a sharp increase in registration, which fades over time.
+This explains the nicks in the curve, upon each new release there is a sharp increase in registration, which fades over time.

 To model this we'll include an interest factor for each set which decays with an unknown factor over time.
 The week a